 0% intro APR on balance transfers and new purchases for first 15 months

-0% intro APR for 15 months on new purchases and on balance transfers made within the first 60 days
+0% intro APR for 15 billing cycles on new purchases and on balance transfers made within the first 60 days

-|Other things to know||Other things to know|
+|Other things to know||Other things to know||Other things to know|